Gabriel Matzneff: Literary career

 In October 1962, the publication director of Combat, who had noticed his work, asked him to write a column for his daily.
 During the following decades, Matzneff was to be a regular or occasional columnist for several newspapers and magazines of all political stripes, including Le Quotidien de Paris, Le Figaro and Le Monde.
 From 2013 to December 2019, he kept an irregular column on the web edition of Le Point.

 In October 1964 he took part in the founding congress of the Coordinating Committee of Orthodox Youth, where he met the high school student Tatiana Scherbatcheff.

 His first book, Le Défi, a collection of essays, was published in 1965.
 The following year he published his first novel, L'Archimandrite, which he had begun writing during his military service.
 During the 1970s, he made a number of trips to the Middle East as well as to Poland and the Soviet Union.
 During the 1980s, he made several trips to the Philippines where, as he described in one of his books, he raped pre-adolescent boys that he had picked up at Harrison Plaza, Manilla's main shopping centre.

 The critic Pol Vandromme wrote in 1974 that he was "the most notable writer of his generation".

 In 1990, Matzneff joined Gallimard with the help of Philippe Sollers, who published his 1979–1982 collection of diary entries, "Les Soleils révolus".
 Gallimard paid monthly royalties to Matzneff until 2004.

 Gallimard, the leading French publishing group and Matzneff's historical publisher for 30 years, abruptly stopped marketing the author's books in early January 2020 and recalled his books from bookstores, less than two months after having published L'Amante de l'Arsenal, the last instalment of Matzneff's diary.
-On 12 February 2020, police searched the headquarters of Éditions Gallimard looking for, among other things, unpublished manuscripts detailing Matzneff's paedophile activities.
+On 12 February 2020, police searched the headquarters of Éditions Gallimard looking for, among other things, unpublished manuscripts detailing Matzneff's paedophilic activities.

 Matzneff was the winner of the Prix Renaudot for best essay in 2013 and the Prix Cazes in 2015.